Horbenkodev/hugo-blog/content/posts/how-to-build-a-travel-app-that-wins-customer-loyalty/index.md

 <center><img src="https://cdn.dribbble.com/users/760826/screenshots/3627805/map.gif" alt="Map views" style="width: 80%;"/></center>

 Although it can be particularly enjoyable to explore the location on foot or by transport, sometimes travelers need a map to show them exactly where something is.
-This might be on the journey there – such as <a href="http://corporate.flio.com/" rel="nofollow" target="_blank">FLIO's</a> airport map and information – or once the traveller arrives by giving recommendations for activities nearby (with directions included, of course).
+This might be on the journey there – such as FLIO's airport map and information – or once the traveller arrives by giving recommendations for activities nearby (with directions included, of course).

 ### Think outside the box